2021 Health Equity Research Summit

 - Summarize the effects of socioeconomic factors, race, ethnicity, gender, sexual orientation and other patient characteristics on health inequities

 - Summarize policies and practices that have been shown to contribute to inclusive workplace environments, and enhance recruitment, advancement and retention of underrepresented minorities in the healthcare workforce

 - Identify best clinical practices, methods and strategies when treating patients with the intent to increase health equity in local communities

 Evaluation by questionnaire will address program content, presentation, and possible bias.

 Baylor College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Baylor College of Medicine designates this live activity for a maximum of 4.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The presentation, Fostering Professional Identity Formation Using Social Justice Curricula, has been designated by Baylor College of Medicine for 1.00 credit of education in medical ethics and/or professional responsibility.

 Baylor College of Medicine, Office of Continuing Medical Education (License Number 7270) is an approved continuing education provider for Social Workers through the Texas State Board of Social Worker Examiners.
 This activity has been approved for 4.00 continuing education units.

-Texas Children’s Hospital is approved with distinction as a provider of nursing continuing professional development by the Texas Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Texas Children’s Hospital is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
 This nursing continuing professional development activity will award 4.0 contact hours and 1.0 contact hour of ethics.